HEAD0223/houseVOP/README.md

 # HouseVOP Project

 This project represents a website for a residential complex, designed with HTML, CSS, and JavaScript.
-It includes sections for information about the complex, its surroundings, available apartments, etc.
+It includes sections for information about the complex, its surroundings, available apartments, etc. Used SCSS

 ## Table of Contents
 - [Folder Structure](#folder-structure)